On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Main Results

 We begin with a simple method for estimating the support, which readily establishes the result for the easy regime, and sets the directions for the investigation into other more subtle regimes.
 Since the estimation of $D(U)$ and $D(V)$ are similar, we focus only on the estimation of $D(V)$ for the time being.

 Suppose $\widehat V$ is a row sparse estimator of $V$.
-The non-zero indexes of $\widehat V$ is the most intuitive estimator of $D(V)$.
-Such an $\widehat V$ is also easily attainable because most estimators of the canonical directions in high dimension are sparse \citep[cf.][among others]{gao2013, gao2017, mai}.
+The nonzero indexes of $\widehat V$ is the most intuitive estimator of $D(V)$.
+Such an $\widehat V$ is also easily attainable because most estimators of the canonical directions in the high dimension are sparse (cf. \cite{gao2013, gao2017, mai} among others).
 Although we have not yet been able to show the validity of this apparently ``\naive" method, we provide numerical results in Section \ref{sec:simulations} to explore its finite sample performance.
 However, a simple method can refine these initial estimators, to often optimally recover the support $D(V)$.
 We now provide the details of this method and derive its asymptotic properties.

 To that end, suppose we have at our disposal an estimating procedure for $\Sy^{-1}$, which we generically denote by $\hf$ and an estimator $\widehat U\in\RR^{p\times r}$ of $U$.
 We split the sample in two equal parts, and compute $\widehat U^{(1)}$ and $\hf^{(1)}$ from the first part of the sample, and the estimator $\hSxy^{(2)}$ from the second part of the sample.
-Define $\widehat V^{clean}= \hf^{(1)}\hSxy^{(2)} \widehat U^{(1)}$.
+Define $\widehat V^{clean}= \hf^{(1)}\hSyx^{(2)} \widehat U^{(1)}$.
 Our estimator of $D(V)$ is then given by

 where $\cut$ is a pre-specified cut-off or threshold.
-We will discuss later how to choose $\cut$ efficiently.
-The resulting algorithm, detailed as Algorithm~\ref{algo: simple algorithm} for convenience, will be referred as \RecoverSupp\ from now on. \RecoverSupp\ is similar in spirit to the ``cleaning" step in the sparse PCA support recovery literature \citep[cf.][]{deshpande2014}.
+We will discuss more on $\cut$ later.
+The resulting algorithm will be referred as \RecoverSupp\ from now on.
+Algorithm \ref{algo: simple algorithm} gives the algorithm for the support recovery of $V$, but the full version of \RecoverSupp, which estimates $D(U)$ and $D(V)$ simultaneously, can be found in Appendix \ref{sec: full version of recoversupp}; see Algorithm \ref{algo: recoversupp full} there. \RecoverSupp\ is similar in spirit to the ``cleaning" step in the sparse PCA support recovery literature (cf. \cite{deshpande2014}).
+One thing to remember here is that $\widehat V^{clean}$ is not an estimator $V$.
+In fact, the $(i,j)$-th element of $\widehat V^{clean}$ is an estimator of $\Lambda_i(v_i)_j$.